logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 When you set out to create an alert, you'll need to start with a query.
-If you haven't formed your query yet, we recommend starting off in Kibana so you can see the results of the query in real time.
+If you haven't formed your query yet, we recommend starting in Kibana so you can see the results of the query in real time.

 Otherwise, if you already have a query and filters,